 Valley Health System Earns CEO Cancer Gold Standard Re-Accreditation

 The CEO Roundtable on Cancer, a nonprofit organization of CEOs founded by former President George H.W.
-Bush, developed the Gold Standard, an employee wellness accreditation program that addresses cancer prevention in the workplace.
+Bush, developed and administers the Gold Standard, an employee wellness accreditation program that addresses cancer prevention in the workplace.
+Nearly 200 private, nonprofit and government employers in a wide range of occupational categories have earned Gold Standard accreditation, including the National Cancer Institute (NCI) and a number of NCI-designated cancer centers.